William Burton Mitchell and Margaret Hawton

 The Hawton Family Tree and History

-The Hawtons of Stoke Climsland
+The Hawtons of Stoke Climsland (PDF)

 This material mentions Venterdon and Whiteford.
 This material may have come from Tony Reese.